omsf/OMSF/content/about/people.md

 [Linkedin](https://www.linkedin.com/in/brian-weitzner) | [Web](https://weitzner.org/)
 _Outpace Bio_

-Dr. Brian Weitzner is the Director of Computational and Structural Biology at [Outpace Bio](https://www.outpacebio.com/).
-His research interests are focused on using and deepening our understanding of protein sequence–structure–function relationships to design novel proteins to address problems in human health.
-Additionally, Brian has strong interests in research software and community building practices.
-He’s been a long time contributor to [Rosetta Commons](https://www.rosettacommons.org/) and he’s one of the founding members of [OpenFold](https://openfold.io).
+Dr. Brian Weitzner is the Director of Computational and Structural Biology at [Outpace Bio](https://www.outpacebio.com/), where he uses protein design to develop the next generation of cell-based immunotherapies for cancers.
+His research is focused on using and deepening our understanding of protein sequence–structure–function relationships to design novel proteins to address problems in human health.
+In addition to his scientific expertise, Brian brings experience with research software development and community building practices as an active contributor to [Rosetta Commons](https://www.rosettacommons.org/) and founding member of [OpenFold](https://openfold.io).
 {{% /image %}}

 {{% image %}}